rihardsgravis/beatmaker/README.md

 # Beat maker

-Create beats with 8 instrument loops in a 16 note sequence and adjustable play tempo.
+Create rhytm beats with 8 instrument loops using a 16 step sequencer.
+Simply select notes you want to play and hit Space (or Play buton).
+Adjust playback tempo by changing bpm.

 ## Getting Started